San Pedro Underwater Archaeological Preserve State Park

 Welcome to San Pedro Underwater Archaeological Preserve State Park

-This underwater preserve features a submerged shipwreck that is available for diving and snorkeling.
+This underwater preserve features a submerged shipwreck that is perfect for diving and snorkeling.

 Part of a Spanish flotilla, the San Pedro was a 287-ton, Dutch-built ship that sank in a hurricane on July 13, 1733.
 Its remains were discovered in 1960 in Hawk Channel near Indian Key.